JulieFunk/SLSA19notes/9November2019.md

 * Blackboard, D2L, Moodle
 * Online management systems for student data

-"Fear of public speaking (for students) trumps fear of Big Brother*
+"Fear of public speaking (for students) trumps fear of Big Brother"

 Calls these the educational equivalent of "clickbait" - not active learning, not thinking and doing or practice/praxis